-- It has a limited storage space for free subscribers.
+- Also, It has limited storage space for free subscribers.

 DaCast is known to provide video hosting solutions for all types of businesses.
-Users can broadcast through their live streaming website, as well as control the branding and access to their content.
-DaCast also supports monetization abilities for their users.
+Users can broadcast through their live-streaming website and control the branding and access to their content.
+DaCast also supports monetization abilities for its users.

 - Live video can be embedded anywhere.

-- It is a white label video hosting site that allows users to put their own brand logo on their live broadcast.
+- Also, It is a white-label video hosting site allowing users to put their brand logo on their live broadcast.

 - It supports the ability to live stream to all social media channels and host live countdowns simultaneously.

-- It is typically for businesses and not for personal use.
+- It is also typically for businesses and not for personal use.

-- It requires a bit of a learning curve to start using the platform.
+- Also, Requires a bit of a learning curve to start using the platform.

 There are a lot of live streaming platforms available now in the market.
-With a lot of streamers vying for their audience’s attention, it is necessary to choose the best platform that is most suited to your personality, target market, and content.
-While these six platforms will give you enough discoverability and exposure, it is also important to produce content that will add value to your audience.
+However, with many streamers vying for their audience’s attention, choosing the best platform most suited to your personality, target market, and content is necessary.
+While these six platforms will give you enough discoverability and exposure, producing content that will add value to your audience is also essential.

-If you’re ready to share your content and grow your online following, here’s a recap of the 10 best live streaming platforms that you must consider in 2021:
+If you’re ready to share your content and grow your online following, here’s a recap of the 10 best live streaming apps that you must consider in 2021: